Blount-Slawson Young Artists Competition

 The top entrants from Saturday's preliminary round of competition will compete on Sunday at 1:00 PM in a final round of competition which will be open to the public.
 The judges’ decision will be announced at the end of the competition.

 All entrants must perform with live accompaniment.
 Accompanists are the responsibility of each entrant.
-Entrants are strongly encouraged to bring their own accompanists.
 A very limited number of assigned accompanists are available and practice time is limited before the competition.
 Specific accompanists may not be requested by name and will be assigned by the discretion of the MSO administrative office.
 The fee for an assigned accompanist is $150 for the preliminary round and $50 should be paid directly to the accompanist for the final round.
-The $150 non-refundable preliminary round accompanist check must be mailed by December 2nd, 2016 to process the need for an accompanist.
+The $150 non-refundable preliminary round accompanist check must be mailed by December 1st, 2016 to process the need for an accompanist.
 We do not take credit cards.
 Checks for accompanist fee should be mailed to the Montgomery Symphony Orchestra Att: Blount-Slawson Competition, P.O.
 Box 1864-Montgomery, Alabama 36102

 All entrants using an assigned accompanist will have a 30-minute rehearsal on Friday, January 27th, and a brief warm-up on Saturday.
 Those with early Friday afternoon rehearsals may need to travel to Montgomery on Thursday, January 26th.